utah-cs3550-fa25/assignments/syllabus.md

 notice by the instructor.

-Please also familiarize yourself with [University policies][u-policy] on the ADA, safety, sexual misconduct, Covid, undocumented students, drop/withdrawal, student mental health, student support, and academic misconduct, as well as the [Kahlert School of Computing's academic policies][ksoc-policy] and the [College of Engineering policies][coe-policy].
+Please also familiarize yourself with [University policies][u-policy] on the ADA, safety, sexual misconduct, undocumented students, drop/withdrawal, student mental health, student support, and academic misconduct, as well as the [Kahlert School of Computing's academic policies][ksoc-policy] and the [College of Engineering policies][coe-policy].

 [u-policy]: https://cte.utah.edu/instructor-education/syllabus/institutional-policies.php
 [ksoc-policy]: https://handbook.cs.utah.edu/current/Academics/policies.php